-6 Things About Pain During Sex You Need To Know
+6 Things To Know About Pain During Sex

 I've listened to a lot of women, both straight and queer, talk about sex through the years, and there are, in my experience, two normal reactions to experiencing pain during sex.
 One is to ignore it and hope for the best for fear of "rocking the boat" or discovering something awkward, and the other is to be convinced that you're dying and your vagina is going to fall off/uterus is exploding/cervix is a secret vampire.
 (Note: I can pretty much guarantee that your cervix is not a secret vampire.)
 Both of these are driven by one thing: misinformation.
 You're probably not going to die, but you still should get it checked out.
 The cure for pain during intercourse may be simpler than you think.

 There are two key things that you should know about pain during sex.
 One, you're not alone, not even vaguely.
 And two, it's very important not to ignore it.
 If you're shy talking to your GP about this, see if you can find a gynecologist or visit a medical clinic specializing in sexual health.
 Even if it just turns out to be bruising because you and your partner went a little too hard too fast, you still need to get it checked out.
 As you'll discover, the range of possible causes of sexual pain is diverse, and some of them can be pretty serious.
 Plus, you deserve to enjoy your sexy-times as much as the next person, without constantly worrying about the looming threat of pain.